josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 ---

-Life in America has long felt like a game played between adults and children; a game where one side knows the rules and is dedicated to keeping them, and the other is merely making up ad-hoc rules from moment to moment, for no reason but to help them win.
+Life in America has long felt like a game played between adults and children; a game where one side respects the rules and is dedicated to keeping them, and the other is merely making up ad-hoc rules from moment to moment, for no reason but to help them win.

-Those acting like adults want the game to be for _everyone_, and therefore, want the rules to apply fairly to everybody, even though this largely isn't how the game has worked up until now.
+Those acting like adults want the game to be for _everyone_, and therefore, want the rules to apply fairly to everybody.
+This is technically how the game is _supposed_ to work, but its rules have largely not been enforced that way.

 I suppose you could call it childlike, this defiant willingness to believe in a better, more just version of the game we're all playing; that we can achieve it together.